Viruses, malware and remote attacks definedKB Solution ID: SOLN186|Last Revised: August 19, 2014

 Most of the threats that ESET security products are designed to defend against can be classified as viruses, malware, or remote attacks.
 Aside from the programs you install on your computer, your computer can be attacked by malicious programs (malware), or even subject to attack over a network by someone operating a computer from a remote location.
-Malicious software and remote attacks can cause emotional loss cost you time, and lead to financial loss as well.
+Malicious software and remote attacks can cause emotional loss, cost you time, and lead to financial loss as well.
 Below you'll find descriptions of some of the most common types of computer threats, click the links below to jump to the corresponding section.

 A Virus is a program that is activated by attaching copies of itself to executable objects.
 Viruses can reach your computer from other infected computers, via data medium (CD, DVD, etc.) or through a network (local or Internet).
 There are several types of viruses: